 Be advised that there is no “physical therapy major” in undergraduate studies.
 While you do need to complete certain prerequisites to become a PT, your undergrad degree or major can be in anything you choose.
 The actual physical therapy degree, or Doctoral of Physical Therapy (DPT), is earned in a graduate-level program at a PT school.

 What’s the best major for Physical Therapy?

-Most of the PrePT programs will offer options to complete a bachelor degree in exercise science, human biology, or even kinesiology.
-Those programs will generally satisfy the prerequisites for PT school, but don’t necessarily mean you have a better chance of getting in or even succeeding in PT school.
+Most Pre-PT programs encourage students to major in exercise science, human biology, or even kinesiology.
+It’ll be easier to satisfy PT school prerequisites in those programs, but it won’t necessarily give you a better chance of success in PT school.

 How to Set Yourself Apart When Applying to PT School

 If you are applying to PT school having graduated with an “unconventional” undergraduate degree, don’t despair.
 You can promote yourself in many ways.